Guide to Wedding Reception Photography

 Wedding Day Overlaps

 This could be the ideal opportunity for the confetti shots.
 If both the ceremony and reception are in the same venue, then it almost certainly will be.
-There are also many guests who want to congratulate the couple at the reception.
-See Chapter 6 for more on these aspects of the day.
+Many guests want to congratulate the couple at the reception.
+See Chapter 6 – Confetti & Congratulations for more on these aspects of the day.

-I also find myself regularly photographing the posed shots at the reception.
-There is a short section about this further down the page.
+I also regularly photograph the posed shots at the reception.
+A short section about this is further down the page.

 First Chance to Relax

 One constant about the drinks’ reception is that drinks and usually canapés are served.
-Most of the formalities are over and the couple take a well-earned breath and mix with their family and friends properly for the first time.
-It is the first chance for the photographer to capture the newly-weds together in a more relaxed environment.
+Most formalities are over, and the couple takes a well-earned breath and mixes with their family and friends properly for the first time.
+It is the first chance for the photographer to capture the newlyweds together in a more relaxed environment.

 Creating Wedding Day Memories

-The drinks’ reception is the prefect time for natural, true reportage photography.
-The more that you have going on, the more the photographer has to work with.
-Photography is all about creating memories… Fun additions such as a dressing up box for the children (and grown-ups!), live music and even a magician are all popular ways to ensure that your day is truly unforgettable.
+The drinks reception is perfect for natural, true reportage photography.
+The more you have going on, the more the photographer has to work with.
+Photography is all about creating memories… Fun additions such as a dressing-up box for the children (and grown-ups!), live music and even a magician are all popular ways to ensure your day is truly unforgettable.
 There are so many diverse and different ideas these days.
-There are 110 amazing wedding ideas to check out via that website link.
+There are 95 amazing wedding ideas to check out via that website link.

 Outdoor Wedding Receptions

 The location also plays a huge part.
-Many venues have beautiful outdoor spaces to be used in nice weather.
+Many venues have beautiful outdoor spaces that can be used in nice weather.
 They will usually offer this, but if not, do ask.
-Occasionally the outside area might be out of bounds unless a certain package is ordered or the wedding ceremony is held in the area.
+Occasionally, the outside area might be out of bounds unless a specific package is ordered or the wedding ceremony is held in the area.

 Posed Shots: Informal

-At the reception, guests often request small and informal group shots of them, and I am very happy to accommodate.
-The below shot is a good example, and I’m sure that had I asked them to pose, it wouldn’t have looked as fun and relaxed.
+At the reception, guests often request small and informal group shots of themselves, and I am very happy to accommodate them.
+The shot below is a good example, and I’m sure that had I asked them to pose, it wouldn’t have looked as fun and relaxed.

 Posed Shots: Formal

-The drinks’ reception is a great time for the couple’s list of posed shots, particularly if the ceremony and reception are in the same venue.
+The drinks reception is an excellent time for the couple’s list of posed shots, particularly if the ceremony and reception are in the same venue.
 I like to keep this short as it can interfere with the flow of the day – but some posed shots are usually required.
-However, I’m happy to be led by the couple and if they are happy and their guests are too, then I’ve no problem extending it a bit.
+However, I’m happy to be led by the couple, and if they are happy and their guests are too, then I’ve no problem extending it a bit.
 Posed photographs mean more to some couples than others.
 See my chapter on posed wedding photographs for more information.

 Drinks Reception Top Tip:

-Sometimes (i.e. fairly often!) events run a little late and this may limit time for drinks.
+Sometimes (i.e. fairly often!), events run a little late, and this may limit time for drinks.
 Venues should allow for this, however some are very strict about timings, especially for dinner.
-So do check with the venue beforehand about what will happen should things overrun.
-This can depend on the caterers’ flexibility, so if hiring them separately, check with them too.
+So check with the venue beforehand about what will happen should things overrun.
+This can depend on the caterers’ flexibility, so if hiring them separately, check with them, too.

 Wedding Details & Trimmings